This is an exciting lesson about our great universe. How big is it? BIG!!!

 Important lesson learned: Check, double-check, triple-check.
 It could save a tremendous amount of trouble!
 Happily, the flaw in Hubble’s lens was corrected and stunning images continue to be received from Hubble.
 “Pillars of Creation” is one of the most famous.

+Words fail to describe the enormity of the universe where distance is measured in light years.
 “Pillars of Creation” is a photograph taken by the Hubble Space Telescope of elephant trunks of interstellar gas and dust in the Eagle Nebula some 6,500-7,000 light-years from Earth.
 NASA scientists named this nebula “Pillars of Creation”, because the gas and dust are in the process of forming new stars.

 The phrase “pillars of creation” originated in a sermon given by an English Christian minister named Charles Spurgeon (1834-1892) to describe the birth of Jesus Christ.

 “And now wonder, ye angels, the Infinite has become an infant; he, upon whose shoulders the universe hangs…he who created all things, and bears up the pillars of creation.”

 Bible Reading: Genesis 1

 For centuries man has been trying to discover the origins of the universe, only to find that it is bigger, more complex and more amazing than we can comprehend and that the more we learn, the more there is to learn ~ infinitely more.